29 Awesome Things to Do in Sedona Besides Hiking 2024

 Views of Sedona from the Airport Mesa Overlook

 Here are a few of the most asked questions about things to do besides hiking trails in Sedona.
-Let’s dive into the nitty-gritty and make your Sedona trip as smooth as possible!
+Let’s get into the nitty-gritty and make your Sedona trip as smooth as possible!

 Can you enjoy Sedona without hiking?